 Okay, I appreciate you reading this entire article, but it’s time to get writing!
 First step is to snag your Endless Beautiful Session.
 You can snag your first one for free here.
 Or if you want more of a selection, check out our store.
 We have boatloads of sessions to choose from!

 Nobody likes being bored.
 And if you’re like me, you tend to either spend lots of money or follow completely wasteful pursuits like binge watching cat videos when you’re bored.
 I have good news.
-With just a 15 minute initial investment and $5 you can crank up your creativity and turn a bored afternoon or evening into an awesome afternoon or evening packed full of creativity!
+The Endless Beautiful Method can crank up your creativity and turn a bored afternoon or evening into an awesome afternoon or evening packed full of creativity!

 Here’s What You Will Need